michealken30/production-aws-iac-services/README.md

 The infrastructure consists of:

-Ps: I would have used public modules but i decide to use custom so i expressly show how does things are designed.
+Ps: I would have used public modules but i decide to use custom modules so i can expressly show how infra are designed.

 - **Networking Layer**: VPC with public/private subnets across 2 AZs
 - **Compute Layer**: Auto Scaling Group of EC2 instances with a simple HTTP server